jemcmahan13/pygll/README.md

 Each production consists of a list of terminals and nonterminals

 The epsilon production is indicated with a dollar sign (`$`).

+### Accessing Parsed Elements

+#### A list of tuples are stored in every parse element in `attrs`.
+Each tuple contains (name, parse element) for the terminals and nonterminals encountered in the production.

+#### Naming terminals and nonterminals

+A list of names can be given for a production, which are applied to parse elements after parsing.
+This makes the produced AST easier to use, allowing for object-style `element.name` access instead of indexing into the `attrs` array.

+After a production, a pound sign (`#`) indicates a sequence of names to use for the parsed elements.
+Underscore (`_`) can be used as a "don't care."
+The first name gives a name to the derivation; following names are applied in order to the terminals and nonterminals in the derivation.

+For example,
+`E := Term '+' Term Rest  # Plus lhs _ rhs remaining`
+will name the production `Plus`, the first term `lhs`, throw away the plus sign, name the second term `rhs`, and name everything under rest `remaining`.

 ### Special operators